The Society of the Friends of St George's and Descendants of the Knights of the Garter

 The Society of the Friends of St George's and Descendants of the Knights of the Garter is a constituent group of the Foundation of the College of St George, Windsor Castle which is a national charity in England.
-The society includes more than 5,100 members worldwide (including more than 900 AmFriends members of the American Friends of St George's and Descendants of the Knights of the Garter Inc.) to "protect, preserve and enhance" the college, its St George's Chapel, Windsor Castle and the royal chivalric knighthood, the Order of the Garter.
+The society includes more than 5,100 members worldwide (including more than 900 AmFriends members of the American Friends of St George's and Descendants of the Knights of the Garter Inc.) to "protect, preserve and enhance" the college, its St George's Chapel, Windsor Castle and the chivalric knighthood, the Order of the Garter.

 In addition to the many enhancement projects that the society helped fund since its creation, several major preservation projects were also completed.
-The ongoing project for 2009 was to clean and restore the chapel West Window which is one of the largest in any English church with its collection of late-medieval stained-glass.
+The ongoing project for 2009 was to clean and restore the chapel's West Window which is one of the largest in any English church with its collection of late-medieval stained-glass.
 The project for 2007 was to clean and repair the chapel West Front including its 16th century stonework, turrets and flying buttresses.

 People interested in the society and its traditions and service may join as its members.